 3:30pm – 5:00pm

 Speaker: JJ Allaire & Yihui Xie

 Most data science is done in a team, and being able to easily share and reproduce artifacts is crucial.
 The new packrat package automatically captures the dependencies of your code when you run it, making sure that you can exactly reproduce results in the future.
 The rmarkdown package makes it easy to generate reproducible reports, intermingling text and code.

 Hadley Wickham is Chief Scientist at RStudio and an Adjunct Professor at Rice University.
 He is an active member of the R community, has written and contributed to over 40 R packages, and won the John Chambers Award for Statistical Computing for his work developing tools for data reshaping and visualisation.
 His research focusses on how to make data analysis better, faster and easier, with a particular emphasis on the use of visualisation to better understand data and models.

-Winston is a software engineer at RStudio.
-He is a developer for the ggplot2 and devtools packages, and is the author of R Graphics Cookbook, published by O’Reilly Media.
+Winston is a software engineer at RStudio, and holds a Ph.D. in Psychology from Northwestern University.
+He is a developer for the ggplot2, devtools, shiny, and ggvis packages, and is the author of R Graphics Cookbook, published by O’Reilly Media.